What does it mean to be a salaried employee?

 Salaried employees are employees that are paid a fixed or set amount of money each year.
 They may be paid weekly, bi-weekly, or monthly.
 Salary employees are often referred to as “exempt employees.”
 For example, their compensation plan may read as ‘$45,000 per year.’

-There are upsides and downsides to being a salary employee and a lot of it has to do with your employer.
+There are upsides and downsides to being a salaried employee and a lot of it have to do with your employer.
 Some salary employees are forced to work long hours into the evenings and even weekends to complete their work.
-It is not unusual for a salary employee to log well over 45 hours per week, and even 10 to 12 hours a day or more during busy periods.
+It is not unusual for a salaried employee to log well over 45 hours per week, and even 10 to 12 hours a day or more during busy periods.

 An hourly employee may find this beneficial as it increases their paycheck.
-However, the salary employee is bringing home the same amount each week, month and year according to their agreed salary.
+However, the salaried employee is bringing home the same amount each week, month, and year according to their agreed salary.

 There are of course several benefits to being a salaried employee.
 They have a consistent dependable paycheck each period which leads to a better sense of security in the position.

-The salary employee has been an important topic of discussion lately as the labor laws governing them are set to change on December 1st 2016.
-As it currently stands, any salary employee making $23,660 per year is not awarded overtime in any circumstances, regardless of how many hours they work each day, week or month.
+The salaried employee has been an important topic of discussion lately as the labor laws governing them are set to change on December 1st 2016.
+As it currently stands, any salaried employee making $23,660 per year is not awarded overtime in any circumstances, regardless of how many hours they work each day, week, or month.

 The threshold will now increase to $47,476 per year.
 Any employee not making $47,476 annually will be considered non-exempt and qualify for overtime compensation.
 This law applies to all businesses large and small.